rbart/guide-dog/README.md

 -   Download and extract a copy of the OpenCV source code from http://opencv.willowgarage.com/wiki/
 -   Change directory into the 'OpenCV-2.4.2' directory.
--   Exectue 'mkdir build'.
+-   Execute `mkdir build`
--   Change directory to 'build'.
+-   Change directory to `build`.
--   Execute 'cmake ..'.
+-   Execute `cmake ..`.
+You'll likely need to install other packages required by OpenCV.
 -   After cmake has configured successfully, execute `sudo make install`.
 -   Download and extract a copy of the PCL source code from http://www.pointclouds.org/assets/files/1.6.0/PCL-1.6.0-Source.tar.bz2